ZocDoc/Bundler/tests/README.md

 Integration Tests
 ===
+The tests run well on node version `4.2.3`.

 If you need to debug things, you can pass in the console so that it outputs debug information: